bachvtuan/Global-music/README.md

 apt-get install imagemagick
 ```

-### Nodejs package
+### Nodejs packages

-Run below command to install all dependencies packages which are defined in package.json
+Run below command to install all dependency packages which are defined in package.json

 ```
 npm install